 - Mound the flour in a large bowl and make a well in the center.
 Drop ⅓ cup lard into the well, then pour about two-thirds of the hot water over it, using your hands to blend until the mixture becomes sludgy.
 Pour the remaining water into the lard and begin working in the flour to form the dough, adding a touch more hot water if needed.
 The dough will be quite pliable and tender but should not be sticky.
 Also, cover with a damp paper towel.

 To Make the Pies

 - Dust a golf-ball-size piece of dough, your work surface, and a rolling pin with flour.
 Roll the dough into a 5- to 6-inch circle so thin you can see through it.
 Trim the edges; place 2 tbsp. filling in the center.
 Flatten the filling slightly with the back of a spoon.
 With a pastry brush or your finger, dampen half the circle’s edge with water.
 Fold the dough to make a half-moon; crimp the edges with a fork.
 Repeat, rerolling scraps as needed.
-Place pies on a floured baking sheet; cover it with a damp paper towel until you’re ready to fry, or freeze them for up to a month in a sealed container.
+Next, place pies on a floured baking sheet.
+Then over it with a damp paper towel until you’re ready to fry or freeze them for up to a month in a sealed container.

 The secret to a successful hand pie is perfecting the dough.

 Atlantic Beach Pie for National Apple Pie Day

 If the previous apple pie recipe seemed a little advanced, have no fear!
 Consequently, the one below is perfect for National Apple Pie Day.
 Consequently, the crust is made of crackers for a sweet yet salty delight.
 Bill Smith of Crook’s Corner came up with this recipe, which has been said to elicit an “oh my God” response.
 However, make it and see for yourself!

 Apple Pie Crust Recipe